 ○ Write guest blog posts for websites in your industry.

 ○ Appear on podcasts.
+Follow my tips on getting booked on podcasts.

 ○ Sponsor local events (charitable, sporting).